near/docs/docs/tutorials/contracts/nfts/8-marketplace.md

 ### Sale object {#sale-object}

 It's important to understand what information the contract is storing for each sale object.
-Since the marketplace many NFTs listed that come from different NFT contracts, simply storing the token ID would not be enough to distinguish between different NFTs.
+Since the marketplace has many NFTs listed that come from different NFT contracts, simply storing the token ID would not be enough to distinguish between different NFTs.
 This is why you need to keep track of both the token ID and the contract by which the NFT came from.
 In addition, for each listing, the contract must keep track of the approval ID it was given to transfer the NFT.
 Finally, the owner and sale conditions are needed.

 ```rust reference
 https://github.com/near-examples/nft-tutorial/blob/8.marketplace/market-contract/src/sale.rs#L7-L18